-Improve public awareness and use of messages about good food hygiene practice at home.
+Improve public awareness and use of messages about good food hygiene practice at home

-Increase provision of information to consumers on hygiene standards of food premises.
+Increase provision of information to consumers on hygiene standards of food premises

-Work with relevant organisations in Northern Ireland and Scotland to improve public awareness and use of messages about healthy eating.
+Work with relevant organisations in Scotland and Northern Ireland to improve public awareness and use of messages about healthy eating

 - Extensive press and social media activity during food safety week (FSW) in June resulted in record high levels of coverage for Kitchen Check.
 The communication activity was led by the FSA at a national level and in partnership with local authorities and others to deliver food safety messages locally, supported by activity in national and regional media, social media as well as bespoke resources to support partnership work.
 FSA provided a communication toolkit, including a template press release and social media messages to key partners along with a leaflet, poster and activities for young people.
 136 partner organisations participated in FSW. - The results of communication activity for FSW 2013 were drawn from a number of sources including an online survey of local authorities, analysis of PR coverage and social media metrics.
 FSW 2013 achieved 350 news items including 23 pieces of national coverage, of which 96% was positive a 50% increase on the previous year.
 On social media, there were around 2,000 tweets during FSW from individuals, local authorities and civil society organisations, resulting in 3.8 million opportunities to see messages about FSW on Twitter.
 There was a 12-fold increase on our average activity on Facebook.
-We also shared images and video created especially for the activity. - The Food Hygiene Rating (Wales) Act 2013 and associated Regulations came into force on 28 November.
-The legislation makes it compulsory for businesses registered in Wales to display their food hygiene rating in a prominent position at their premises. - Agreement was given in December by the Northern Ireland Executive to begin drafting a Bill to introduce a statutory scheme in Northern Ireland. - As of the end of March 2014, uptake of FHRS or FHIS increased to 402 local authorities (out of a possible 406 local authorities in the UK).
-A programme of communications activity was undertaken to promote FHRS and FHIS in the run up to Christmas.
-This included supplying a communications toolkit to local authorities that included posters, web banners, template press releases and tweets, as well as a programme of paid-for advertising that varied from country to country.
-The campaign had the strap line 'recipe for a great meal out' and aimed to encourage consumers to consider hygiene standards as part of planning and booking Christmas parties and meals.
+We also shared images and video created especially for the activity. - The Food Hygiene Rating (Wales) Act 2013 and associated Regulations came into force 28 November.
+The legislation makes it compulsory for businesses registered in Wales to display their food hygiene rating in a prominent position at their premises. - Agreement was given in December by the Northern Ireland Executive to begin drafting a Bill to introduce a statutory scheme in NI. - As of the end of March 2014, uptake of FHRS or FHIS increased to 402 local authorities (out of a possible 406 local authorities in the UK).
+A programme of communications activity was undertaken to promote FHRS and FHIS in the run up to Christmas, this included supplying a communications toolkit to local authorities that included posters, web banners, template press releases and tweets, as well as a programme of paid-for advertising that varied from country to country.
+The campaign had the strap line 'recipe for a great meal out' and aimed to encourage consumers to consider hygiene standards as part of planning and booking Christmas parties and meals. - After the launch of the UK-wide front-of-pack labelling scheme (FoP), FSA in NI and Scotland have worked closely with Department of Health and industry to develop a set of consistent messages launched by the British Retail Consortium (BRC) and Food and Drink Federation (FDF) to be used with industry and consumers to communicate the scheme across the UK.